 So that's what became my mission.

-Like, what the heck is going on that these people need physical therapy for the rest of their life or whatever.
+That these people need physical therapy for the rest of their life or whatever.

-Those therapies like physical therapy, Taking non-steroidal anti-inflammatory drugs, which have downstream side effects to the gut.
+Those therapies, like physical therapy, taking non-steroidal anti-inflammatory drugs, which have downstream side effects to the gut.

 And then when you look at steroid injections, they destroy cartilage if you get them over a longer period of time, which is the exact opposite of what you want to do when you're addressing an inflammatory situation.